The State vs. Radric Davis II: The Caged Bird Sings

-The State vs. Radric Davis II: The Caged Bird Sings is the thirty-third solo mixtape by American rapper Gucci Mane.
-The project serves as a sequel to his sixth studio album The State vs. Radric Davis (2009).
+The State vs. Radric Davis II: The Caged Bird Sings is a commercial mixtape by American rapper Gucci Mane.
+The project serves as a sequel to his sixth album The State vs. Radric Davis (2009).
 It was released on December 25, 2013, by 1017 Records and 101 Distribution.
 The project features guest appearances from Young Dolph, Migos, Young Scooter, Peewee Longway, Verse Simmonds, Rocko and Young Thug.